vendasta/marketplace-documentation/docs/GettingStarted/offerings.md

 * The optional front end validation regex uses javascript formatting

 <!-- theme: info -->
->_Special Field - **End User**:_
+>_Special Field Type - **End User**:_
->* This field provides a dropdown with all the users on the Account
+>* This field provides a dropdown with all the End Users on the Account
->* Use this to specify who the Admin or Workspace owner will be if this is something that your Product requires
+>* Use this to specify who the Admin or Workspace owner will be if this is something that your Product requires.
+Note that it only provides the `legacy_user_id` in the purchase webhook.
->* Use this for your Add-on if you offer user seat billing
+>* You may use this on an Add-on representing a 'seat' if you offer user seat billing to associate the seat with an End User at time of purchase.

-**More information**
+---
-For a detailed breakdown of how to build out a Marketplace Order Form check out the [Order Form Guide](https://docs.google.com/document/d/1kYCSYxcSu650aWa9fhaQnDEFiXP1jiPGdShtKK8kO80/edit?usp=sharing)
+_For a detailed breakdown of how to build out a Marketplace Order Form check out the [Order Form Guide](https://support.vendasta.com/hc/en-us/articles/11457612251799-Order-Form-Guide-for-Marketplace-Vendors)_

 &nbsp;